SModelS/smodels/docs/manual/source/Coverage.rst

 ---------------

-Usually the list of |SMS| in each group can be considerably long, due to distinct intermediate BSM states and final SM states.
+Usually the list of |SMS| in each group can be considerably long, due to distinct intermediate BSM and final SM states.
 In order to make the list more compact, all |SMS topologies|
 are simplified to |topologies| where only the primary mothers and the final state particles are kept (see :numref:`Fig. %s <coverB>`).